Paul Colin (artist)

-Paul colin is a professional artist, scenographer, graphic designer and theatre painter.
-He specialises in theatre sets, book design and costume design.
+Paul Colin was a professional artist, scenographer, graphic designer and theatre painter.
+He specialised in theatre sets, book design and costume design.
 During his lifetime he created over 1900 posters and worked in theatre for more than 40 years.
 He was praised for the perfect combination of organic and graphic themes with geometric forms.
 He was influenced by Surrealism and Cubism, typically using very exaggerated shapes, striking colours and very stylised art forms in his work.
 He used a large palette of colours to emphasise the energy and meaning conveyed by his subjects, and his art is strongly in the style of the Art Deco movement.
 Many of his most famous illustrations were created for Jazz Age music and theatre.
 His designs incorporate jazz elements, bold and striking colors, Cubist and Surrealist.
 Highly stylized or caricaturized humanoids are strangely juxtaposed with geometrically overlapping objects such as Cubist collages.
 His own background in painting and his love of theatre helped him to become one of the most important French poster artists of the 1920s and 1930s.

-Colin designed posters for artists and theatres such as Folies Bergères, the Moulin Rouge and the Champs Elysées Theatre.
-In addition, he produces posters for various festivals, exhibitions, products and companies.
-For example, he has designed posters for French films such as Le Voyage Imaginaries and produced stage and costume designs for theatres.
-He has been teaching his skills for over 40 years at the "Ecole Paul Colin" graphic arts school in Paris, where many graphic artists and designers have benefited.
+Colin designed posters for artists and theatres such as the Folies Bergère, the Moulin Rouge and the Théâtre des Champs-Élysées.
+In addition, he produced posters for various festivals, exhibitions, products and companies.
+For example, he designed posters for French films such as Le Voyage Imaginaries and produced stage and costume designs for theatres.
+He taught for over 40 years at the "Ecole Paul Colin" graphic arts school in Paris, where many graphic artists and designers have benefited.